dobkeratops/compiler/README.md

  * graph like/relative module import:
   * any file in a project should work as the root for its own tests
   * No committing to heirachical structure
-    * i strongly dislike this in rust, the fact you bake in the hrc position into a symbol name
+    * I strongly dislike this in rust, the fact you MUST bake the whole hrc position into a symbol name
       * moving things around is just as annoying as with C++ headers.
     * dont need to commit to 'crate roots', change library granularity
     * relative namespace search (to avoid any absolute root), just warn about ambiguity